Teetee-lab/SoccerMatchBetting/README.md

   - spi matches latest
   - spi matches
 - The second dataset is organized into one folder.
-  - This was an archive folder that I downloaded from Kaggle
+  - This was an archive folder that was downloaded from Kaggle

 - After that, I cleaned and merged the two datasets and the exploratory data analysis can be found in the [notebook folder](https://github.com/Teetee-lab/SoccerMatchBetting/blob/main/Notebooks/DataCleaning.ipynb)
 - Finally, I created the target from the home and away scores, and with that, I have a multiclass category of (Draw/HomeWin/AwayWin).